 Nathan’s Proton Therapy for Brain Cancer

 A year after having surgery to remove a massive brain tumor, Nathan Darko’s symptoms returned.
 After a second brain surgery, Nathan was told he needed radiation therapy.
-That’s when his parents found out about proton therapy at Northwestern Medicine Chicago Proton Center -- a treatment option that changed Nathan’s life.
+That’s when his parents found out about proton therapy at Northwestern Medicine Proton Center -- a treatment option that changed Nathan’s life.

 Year One: The First Tumor